Ayrton Senna: 1986: Eight pole positions and eight podiums

 De Angelis was replaced at Lotus by Scotland's Johnny Dumfries after Senna vetoed Derek Warwick from joining the team, saying that Lotus could not run competitive cars for two top drivers at the same time.
 Senna allegedly pushed for his former flatmate and fellow Brazilian Maurício Gugelmin to join the team as a pure number two driver, but the team's major sponsor John Player & Sons (JPS) insisted on a British driver, which led to the signing of Dumfries.
 Senna later admitted "It was bad, bad.
 Until then I had a good relationship with Derek."
-Senna started the season well, coming second in Brazil behind the Williams-Honda of fellow countryman Nelson Piquet, and winning the Spanish Grand Prix by just 0.014s from Piquet's teammate Nigel Mansell in one of the closest finishes in Formula One history to find himself leading the World Championship after two races.
-Although the 98T was like the 97T which came before it, a quick car with superiority on tight, bumpy circuits but plagued with poor reliability, particularly in the second half of the season it saw him drift behind the Williams pairing of Mansell and Piquet, as well as defending and eventual champion Alain Prost.
-Nonetheless, Senna was once more the top qualifier with eight poles, with a further six podium finishes included another win at the Detroit Grand Prix, thus finishing the season fourth in the driver's standings again, with a total of 55 points.
+Senna started the season well, coming second in Brazil behind the Williams-Honda of fellow countryman Nelson Piquet, and winning the Spanish Grand Prix by just 0.014s from Piquet's teammate Nigel Mansell, in one of the closest finishes in Formula One history, to find himself leading the World Championship after two races.
+The 98T resembled the 97T that came before it, a quick car with superiority on tight, bumpy circuits but plagued with poor reliability, particularly in the second half of the season, as it saw him drift behind the Williams pairing of Mansell and Piquet, as well as the defending and eventual champion Alain Prost.
+Nonetheless, Senna was once more the top qualifier with eight poles, with a further six podium finishes, including another win at the Detroit Grand Prix, thus finishing the season fourth in the driver's standings again, with a total of 55 points.
 The 1986 Formula One cars were the most powerful cars in history, with Senna's 98T producing over 1300 bhp in qualifying and 850 bhp in the race.

-After winning the Detroit Grand Prix from Frenchmen Prost and Jacques Laffite—which took place one day after Brazil was eliminated from the 1986 FIFA World Cup by France—Senna asked a trackside supporter for the Brazilian flag and he drove one lap waving it.
+After winning the Detroit Grand Prix from Frenchmen Prost and Jacques Laffite— that took place one day after Brazil was eliminated from the 1986 FIFA World Cup by France—Senna asked a trackside supporter for the Brazilian flag and he drove one lap waving it.
 Thereafter, he repeated this ritual every time he won a race.
-During an interview on American television, he used English curse words to express his frustration at having to go into the pits earlier than expected due to a deflating rear tire.
 Senna also had a brief foray into rallying when he was invited by British magazine Cars & Car Conversions to try out a Vauxhall Nova, an MG Metro 6R4, a Ford Sierra RS Cosworth and a Ford Escort on a stretch of land closed to the public.